 A score of 75% or higher is required to pass Part I. Should students not pass, they will be required to complete a re-take course.
 Completing AlcoholEdu requires passing the knowledge exam and finishing the final chapter/survey.
 Only when students have completed Chapter 4 and the final survey, will the program be considered complete.

 For students entering in the spring semester AlcoholEdu is required to be completed by the first day of classes.
-The training will open December 1st.
+The training will open in December.

-For students who do not complete the training by the due date (first day of classes), a hold will be placed on their student account.
+For students who do not complete the training by the due date, a hold will be placed on their student account.
 These holds will prevent students from registering for upcoming semester classes.

 An administrative hold will be placed on a students records, barring them from adding classes for the semester following the one in which they entered.
 Those completing Part I of AlcoholEdu after the deadline will have the initial hold removed.
 If Part II is not completed within 60 days (45 day wait period between Part I and Part II + 15 days) following completion of Part I, an additional hold will be placed until this section is completed.

 No. All Panther Debut programs held during the months of June and July will have concluded before the AlcoholEdu program goes on-line.
-The course will be available on August 1 for students entering EIU in during the summer and fall semesters and December 1 for students entering EIU in the spring semester.
+The course will be available on August 23 for students entering EIU in during the summer and fall semesters and in December for students entering EIU in the spring semester.
 Students and Parents will receive limited information on AlcoholEdu at Debut and Orientation Days.

 Yes.
 To take the course, one will need computer with Internet access and audio capabilities.
 If one does not have access to a computer, one can use any publicly available computer with Internet access and audio capabilities.
 Public computers are often available in your local public library, copy center, or community center.